buchmiet/FastFsm/api.md

 ## Overview

-FastFSM is a high-performance, zero-overhead finite state machine framework for .NET that leverages C# source generators to create highly optimized state machines at compile time.
+FastFSM is a high-performance, zero-overhead state machine framework for .NET that leverages C# source generators to create highly optimized code at compile time.
 This document provides comprehensive API documentation for all projects in the FastFSM solution.

 ### Key Features
 - **Zero Runtime Reflection** - All transitions compile to simple switch statements
-- **Zero Heap Allocations** - No garbage collection pressure in state logic
+- **Zero Heap Allocations** - No garbage collection pressure during state transitions
 - **Compile-time Validation** - Invalid states and transitions caught during build
-- **Hierarchical State Machines (HSM)** - Support for composite states, substates, and history
+- **Hierarchical State Machines (HSM)** - Support for composite states, substates, and history (v0.7+)
 - **Native AOT Ready** - Fully compatible with trimming and ahead-of-time compilation
 - **Extensible** - Support for logging, dependency injection, and custom extensions
+- **Feature-Gated Generation** - Only generates code for features you actually use

 ## Solution Structure